Slam Dunk (manga): 10 Days After

-In 2004, Inoue produced an epilogue titled Slam Dunk: 10 Days After, which was drawn on 23 chalkboards in the former campus of the defunct Misaki High School located in the Kanagawa Prefecture, and was held for public exhibition for three days between December 3 and 5.
-The epilogue, along with coverage of the event, was reprinted in the February 2005 issue of Switch magazine.
+In 2004, Inoue produced an epilogue titled Slam Dunk: 10 Days After, which was drawn on 23 chalkboards on the former campus of the defunct Misaki High School located in Kanagawa Prefecture, and was held for public exhibition for three days between December 3 and 5.
+The epilogue, along with coverage of the event, was printed in the February 2005 issue of Switch magazine.
+A documentary of the event was released on DVD in May 2005.
+The epilogue was published in book form by Flower under the title Slam Dunk 10 Days After Complete on April 10, 2009.

-Anime
+Anime series

 An anime series, consisting of 101 episodes, was produced by Toei Animation and directed by Nobutaka Nishizawa.
 It was first broadcast on TV Asahi from October 16, 1993, to March 23, 1996.
 It was later aired on the satellite television network, Animax, in addition to four animated movies produced.
 The anime followed the manga storyline, but left out the National Tournament games.
 Toei compiled the episodes into a series of seventeen DVDs which were released in Japan from December 10, 2004, to May 21, 2005.
 Toei once again collected the series in three DVD boxes during 2008.
 All the three boxes have a total of seventeen discs.
 To celebrate 20 years since its broadcast, the anime was released on Blu-ray format.

 Toei and Geneon briefly teamed up to release the anime on DVD in North America after the manga was discontinued, though this was also discontinued after only a few volumes.
 The first DVD was released on March 15, 2005, and volume 4 was the last one released on June 14, 2005, before they were cancelled.
 Various episodes from the series were also downloadable in IGN's Direct2Drive service.
-Toei is currently streaming episodes of the series online for a fee and for free through Crunchyroll.
-Joost also started airing all 101 episodes as of May 2009 on their website.
+Toei made available the series for streaming on Crunchyroll in 2008.
+Joost also started streaming the series in May 2009.

 The music was composed by Takanobu Masuda (from episode 1 to 61) and BMF (from episode 62 to 101).
 Three CD soundtracks were published during the airing of the series in Japan.
 The openings, ending and other two themes were collected into the CD soundtrack The Best of TV Animation Slam Dunk, released on July 21, 2003.

-Films
+Anime films

-Four films were produced by Toei Animation from 1994 to 1995 while the manga and TV series were still running.
+Four anime films were produced by Toei Animation from 1994 to 1995 while the manga and TV series were still running.
 They contain largely new material that is either only hinted at or is not presented in the manga.
 From August 1 to 4, 2006, NHK broadcast all four movies as part of its satellite networks NHK BS-2's Summer Anime Choice line-up, and TV Osaka aired the last three movies from January 3 to 8, 2007.
 All the films were collected into a DVD box named Slam Dunk The Movie which was released on December 10, 2004.